 It's appalling the way the Democrats are treating Attorney General Barr, who's actually done everything he said he would do.

-I don't care what Chairman Nadler says, he's not allowed to get, and what he wants is two different things because he actually has to go by the regulations and the law.
+And what he wants is two different things because he actually has to go by the regulations and the law.

-So I'm tired of the Democrats and my chairman twisting that fact, and Bill Barr going back now and saying, I want to see how this started.
+So I'm tired of the Democrats and my chairman twisting that fact and Bill Barr going back now and saying, I want to see how this started.

 I want to know what's going on.